UN-OCHA/common_design/README.md

 npm run e2e

 # See the tests run in a visible browser window with --debug
-npm run e2e -- --debug
+HEADLESS="false" SLOWMO=100 npm run e2e

 # If you want to run a limited number of tests, specify a string with the -t
 # argument.
 It will parse all of the describe() blocks and only run tests when